mujeebg/DF2018_Demo/README.md

 # Continuous Integration with GitHub, SFDX and CircleCI ...Easier than you think!
+# Note this is a copied github repo from mickwheelz/DF2018-Demo branch
 I hope you enjoyed my talk at Dreamforce 2018!

 You can use this repository as a base for setting up your own continuous integration workflow!